-We had three visits during the year, one in the Autumn term of 2020 one in the Spring Term 2021 and one in the Summer Term of 2021.
+We had three visits during the year, one in the Autumn term of 2021 one in the Spring Term 2022 and one in the Summer Term of 2022.
 Each visit highlighted risks found and an action plan to mitigate the risks.
 Each audit report was shared with the Finance, Audit and Risk Committee Termly and also with the Trust Board.
-Both The CAO and the CFO reported on the actions and the progress made against each action on a termly basis.
+Both the CAO and the CFO reported on the actions and the progress made against each action on a termly basis.
+There were no significant risks raised and our overall level of assurance was rated as Substantial.

-The auditor reports to the board of trustees, through the audit committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+The auditor reports to the board of trustees, through the audit committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities and prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.